Elenadr/Comptia-recap/README.md

 communication encryption features.
 SNMP is used for monitoring and managing devices on the network, such as routers and switches.
-* Secure Copy Protocol (SCP) is responsible for copying files from a remote server to the local system over a secure connection, ensuring that data in transit is kept confidential.
+* Secure Copy Protocol (SCP) is responsible for copying files from a remote server to the local system over a secure connection, ensuring that data in transit is kept confidential.SCP The Secure Copy Protocol (SCP) is responsible for copying files from a remote server to the local system over a secure connection, ensuring that data in transit is kept confidential.
+A number of SCP products use an SSH connection to ensure the security of the secure copy operation.
 * **NetFlow** is a network protocol developed by Cisco for collecting IP traffic information and monitoring network flow.
 By analyzing NetFlow data, you can get a picture of network traffic flow and volume.
 Netflow is a Cisco propietary solition to monitor traffic thst psddrd through s router.

 * **Geo-tagging** Verify whether the application is using any geo-tagging features that store geographical identifying information with media such as photos or video.
 This could be a privacy concern, as physical location could be determined from this geo-